-This MD&A contains "forward-looking information and statements" that are subject to risk factors set out under the caption "Cautionary Note Regarding Forward-Looking Information".
+This MD&A contains "forward-looking information and statements" that are subject to risk factors set out under the caption "Cautionary Note Regarding Forward-Looking Information" later in this document.
 The reader is cautioned not to place undue reliance on forward-looking statements.